14 Best Pilgrimage sites & Temples near Kolhapur (2026)

 Distance from Kolhapur: 22 Kms

-According to Swami Samarth himself, he had originally appeared in the Kardali forests near Srisailam, a holy town in Andhra Pradesh.
-Later, he migrated to different places.
-Sri Swami Samarth probably arrived at Akkalkot in 1856 on receiving an invitation from Chintopant Tol and then stayed there for about 22 years.
-Sri Swami Samartha Maharaj left his mortal body in 1878, but his legacy continues to inspire and guide people around the world.
-The holy Samadhi of Swamiji is located in the house of his disciple Cholappa, in the place already reserved for it before his bodily demise.
+Swami Samarth himself stated that he first manifested in the Kardali forests near Srisailam, a sacred town in Andhra Pradesh.
+Subsequently, he traveled to various locations.
+It is believed that Sri Swami Samarth arrived in Akkalkot in 1856 after receiving an invitation from Chintopant Tol, where he resided for approximately 22 years.
+Although Sri Swami Samarth Maharaj passed away in 1878, his influence continues to inspire and guide individuals globally.
+The revered Samadhi of Swamiji is situated in the home of his disciple Cholappa, in a location that had been designated for it prior to his physical departure.
+The ...

 Distance from Kolhapur: 276 Kms

-At a distance of 65 km from Ratnagiri, Marleshwar Temple is a cave temple located at Maral village near Sangameshwar in the Ratnagiri district of Maharashtra.
-Surrounded by the scenic Sahyadri mountain ranges, Sri Marleshwar Temple is one of the popular pilgrimage places in Maharashtra, and among the most visited Ratnagiri tourist places.
+At a distance of 65 Km from Ratnagiri, Marleshwar Temple is a cave temple located at Maral village near Sangameshwar in the Ratnagiri district of Maharashtra.
+Surrounded by the scenic Sahyadri mountain ranges, Sri Marleshwar Temple is dedicated to Lord Shiva.
+This temple is known as the 'Trimbakeshwar' of Konkan.
+Marleshwar name may have come from Maral village.
+It is one of the popular pilgrimage places in Maharashtra, and among the must-include places in the Ratnagiri tour packages.
+Dhareshwar waterfall formed over the Bav River is another attraction of Marleshwar.
+The site of Marleshwar Temple is also a great trekking destination and finds many admirers among adventure seekers as well.

 Distance from Kolhapur: 94 Kms